 I started making money after turning 20, but started making real money in 2007.
 But, as it was a job in private sector, it did not come with a promise of pension.
 And being in India, the government does not provide any social security that would count in anyway when you will not be working.
 I have been exploring this idea to generate passive income from stocks, I came to conclusion that dividend stocks are good investment for retirement in India.

-So, building up a dividend stock portfolio would be great source of supplemental income.
+So, building up a dividend stock portfolio would be great source of supplemental income before you retire and as long as companies do not go down under, you will generate a nice retirement income too.
 In fact while you are building up portfolio, the stocks would share their income with as dividend , and those will be great source of passive income.

 While you pick dividend stocks or great businesses but first you need to set a rough goal, so that you know what is the amount you are shooting for.
 Here is a table to get idea about how much you would need when you retire, considering the inflation rate is 6%

 if you are 36 years old and monthly expenses are 50,000 INR a month, at an inflation rate of 6% the expenses will double every 12 years.
 Now the table might scare you.
 With medical science improving and increasing our life expectancy, it might be difficult for some to retire.
 But, let me tell you, with age, some expenses go down and some expenses like medical expenses might increase.
 Anyway, this table at least gives you an idea of how your expenses would increase because of the inflation.